BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 02/08/2020
 ---
 Thank God for yesterday's 🙏🙏!
 It gave a wonderful weather and I could be baptized together with 4 other people 🙂🙂.
 As for today's plans, there are no plans 😛.
 I will be resting and enjoying the day with my family.

+03/08/2020
+---
+Yesterday God gave another beautiful day 😍😍!
+We hosted a family from Silesia and had dinner together with our grandparents.
+But today it's time to get back to normal.
+It's 12 minutes past 6 am.
+I've already travelled 4 km and now it's time to start working.
+For today, the plan is as standard as it is on Monday.
+I want to write an agenda for a blog.

+04/08/2020
+---
+Yesterday I had a good day - I was running, cycling and I managed to write an agenda for the blog 🤗!
+Today the weather is not so encouraging and I think I will spend more time on a blog article to write something there (although I have to read a lot more before).

+05/08/2020
+---
+Yesterday it was ugly but warm outside 😋 and thanks to that I went to run - I did 4 km 🏃.
+I didn't manage to write anything on the blog, but that's because I read a lot and studied.
+The plan for today is to write the whole article 💪🏻💪🏻!

+06/08/2020
+---
+Yesterday I managed to write the whole article in terms of content.
+All that remains today is to finish the summary and format the whole article 🙃.
+In addition, today I want to read two articles that I have written for this week, so that tomorrow only writing my thesis remains.

+07/08/2020
+---
+Yesterday was beautiful 😍!There was beautiful sunshine outside all day long and I did everything I planned ❤️👍!
+The plan for today is - apart from enjoying the weather - to write my thesis.
+I have to make some charts and write something there ✍️.

+08/08/2020
+---
+Yesterday was another beautiful day 😎😍!
+I didn't manage to write my thesis as I planned, but at least I tried 😂!
+I even made a table and entered the data into it!
+What about today?
+Today I am going to Augustow with my brother and his wife 🙂.
+We'll enjoy the weather!

+09/08/2020
+---
+It was great in Augustow!
+There was some family and friends and we had a good time together.
+It's been a long time since I was so much in the water 😁😁.
+The weather was good for us 🙂👍!
+Today is Sunday and as standard there are no plans - although it would be nice to do something positive 😅.